 I have reviewed all documentary evidence provided by the landlord.
 Section 90 of the Act provides that because the Notice was served by posting the Notice to the door of the rental unit, the tenant is deemed to have received the Notice three days after its posting.
-In accordance with sections 88 and 90 of the Act, I find that the tenant is deemed to have received the Notice on March 7, 2015, three days after its posting.
+In accordance with sections 88 and 90 of the Act, I find that the tenant is deemed to have received the Notice on March 05, 2016, three days after its posting.

-I find that the monthly rent established under the tenancy agreement was \$814.00 and that based on the most recent application for rent subsidy, it was determined that the tenant's portion of the tenant rent contribution was established to be \$212.00 per month.
-Therefore, I find that the tenant was obligated to pay a monthly portion of rent in the amount of \$212.00.
-I accept the evidence before me that the tenant has failed to pay \$212.00 in rent for the month of March 2015.
-I find that the tenant received the Notice on March 7, 2015.
-I accept the landlord's undisputed evidence and find that the tenant did not pay the rent owed in full within the 5 days granted under section 46 (4) of the Act and did not apply to dispute the Notice within that 5-day period.
+I find that the tenant was obligated to pay monthly rent in the amount of \$750.00, as established in the tenancy agreement.
+I accept the evidence before me that the tenant has failed to pay outstanding rental arrears in the amount of \$750.00, comprised of the balance of unpaid rent owing for March 2016.
+I find that the tenant received the Notice on March 05, 2016.
+I accept the landlord's undisputed evidence and find that the tenant did not pay the rent owed in full within the five days granted under section 46 (4) of the Act and did not apply to dispute the Notice within that five-day period.